Mr-Zanzibar/Instagram-Photo-DownloaderV2/README.md

 - Install [Python](www.python.org/download)

-- Click on install.bat or just write __pip install instaloader__ in the cmd
+- Click on install.bat or just write '''pip install instaloader''' in the cmd

 - Click on start.bat